dgknfordevelop/countries-app/README.md

 # Countries App
 Countries with REST Countries API project is a responsive React project.
 The project CSS is built and maintained with Tailwind CSS.
-The features include dark/light theme switch and showing a detailed page about each country when clicked upon.
+The features include dark/light theme switch, showing a detailed page about each country when clicked upon, searching by country name and filtering according to continent selection.

 ## Getting Started with Create React App